KM-Godwin/PharmaHelp/README.md

-Pharmacy stock tracking and sales system
+# A pharmacy stock tracking and sales system